top of page

 Hand-Forged Table Base

-Some projects remind you why forging is called an art — this hand-forged table base was one of them.
+Some projects remind you why forging is called an art.
+This hand-forged table base was one of them.

 Tiger maple table top